Another good group in the IPSC TC last weekend.

 It was obvious this group got it that the TC first priority is SAFETY while learning to shoot a wide variety of skills; freestyle, strong hand, weak hand, reloads, kneeling, prone, movement and more that students may encounter in matches.

-I have already booked my 2018 TCourses, look at the schedule on the AFGC page, mdgardner.com or ipscbc.com.
-Contact me to be register in the one that works for you.
-Next scheduled class, that isn’t full yet, is Apr14/15.18.
+All my 2018 Courses are scheduled.
+Look at the schedule on the AFGC page, mdgardner.com or ipscbc.com.
+Contact me to register in the class that works for you.
+Next scheduled class, that isn’t full yet, is May05/06.18.
 If you want to take the course, maybe think about registering early look at my calendar for later dates.

 Students can, and should, shoot steel matches before their first qualifier.
-TMSA has a steel match Sat Mar03.18.
+TMSA has a steel match Sat May 05.18.
 Mission also shoots steel, check their site.
 Even coming out to a qualifier just to watch is a good idea to get a feel for how the game is played.

 I put out a “sorta” weekly email announcing matches of which I am aware, Abby courses and more.
 If you want to be on that email list, send me an email asking to be added.
 Anytime you want to opt out, just send another email asking and it will happen.